 Diesel tends to be a couple of pence more per litre at the pump but will generally get a few extra miles per gallon.
 Unfortunately it can be difficult to calculate the actual mpg you'll achieve in the real world as it depends on the routes you take and your driving style, however it's worth having a go at calculating how much you think you'd spend on fuel and then comparing the two.

-When it comes to insurance you may find that insurance premiums are lower for the diesel, it's always worth checking and comparing the vehicles you're interested in.
+When it comes to insurance you may find that insurance premiums are lower for diesel cars; it's always worth checking and comparing the vehicles you're interested in.

 Previously, road tax on vehicles varied more widely and it was possible to save money by choosing some cleaner diesels, however since April 2017 most cars will pay a flat £140 each year after the initial year.